msv-lab/llm-play/README.md

 To query two models (`qwen2.5-7b-instruct` and `qwen2.5-coder-7b-instruct`) with a temperature of 0.5, generate 10 responses, and save the results into the directory `output`, use the command:

-    llm-query "What is the capital of China?" -m qwen2.5-7b-instruct qwen2.5-coder-7b-instruct -t 0.5 -n 10 -o output
+    llm-query "What is the capital of China?" \
+              --model qwen2.5-7b-instruct qwen2.5-coder-7b-instruct \
+              --temperature 0.5 \
+              -n 10 \
+              --output responses

 The responses will be organized as follows (`__unnamed__` is the task id, `__unnamed__.md` is the prompt, `0.md`, ..., `9.md` are responses):

-    output
+    responses
     ├── qwen2.5-7b-instruct_1.0
     │   ├── __unnamed__.md
     │   └── __unnamed__